How we make a difference

 - current activities

 The Canadian Nosocomial Infection Surveillance Program, Public Health Agency of Canada, collects surveillance data on antimicrobial resistant organisms (AROs) from 57 large, university-affiliated tertiary care hospitals in 10 provinces.
-A summary of antimicrobial resistance trends from 2007 to 2013 (upated April 2014) was recently released to the public.

 For other CNISP project results, visit AMMI Canada website.